Makman2/memaccess/README.md

 # memaccess

-Python library for Windows giving live access to a program's memory
+Python library for Windows giving live access to a program's memory.